International Students

 Master's Degree: A graduate-level degree pursued after completing a bachelor's degree program.
 A master's degree requires a year and a half to two years of full-time study and a high-level of mastery in a specific field at the completion of the program.

-Minor: A secondary focus meant to add to the value to the student’s major.
+Minor: A secondary focus meant to add to the value to the student's major.
 A minor consists of the lower-level courses required for a major in the same discipline.
-For example a Business major with a minor in Spanish will be required to complete a certain number of lower-level Spanish courses—which are typically the same lower-level Spanish courses as those pursuing it as a major.
+For example, a Business major with a minor in Spanish is required to complete a certain number of lower-level Spanish courses, which are typically the same lower-level Spanish courses taken by students pursuing Spanish as a major.

 Pass-Fail Course: Instead of receiving a letter grade, students receive either a P or F on their transcript.
 Requirements for passing will vary depending on the course.

-Plagiarism: Taking credit for someone else’s work as your own including copying words, sentence structure or ideas.
-Plagiarism has very grave consequences in higher education.
+Plagiarism: Taking credit for someone else's work as your own including copying words, sentence structure, or ideas.
+Plagiarism has very serious consequences in higher education.

 Postgraduate Education: Includes higher education completed after an undergraduate degree.
-This includes master’s degrees and doctorate degrees.
+This includes master's degrees and doctoral degrees.

-Prerequisites: Courses required to take more advanced courses or apply to a program.
+Prerequisites: Lower-level courses required before a student can take more advanced courses or apply to a program.

 Probation: Academic probation means a student has fallen from good standing status and is at risk of being dismissed from the university.
 Institutions measure academic standing by GPA and courses passed.
 Policies regarding this will vary depending on the institution.